 Visit Admissions & Records to receive help with SOAR (Sauk Online Access to Records) and registration.
 Ask your questions about how to apply, add/drop classes, update contact information and file for graduation.
 Don't forget to stop by for a quick picture and get your free student I.D.
 If you have questions, call 815.835.6273.
-Visit svcc.edu/admissions for hours and services.
+Regular hours are Monday-Wednesday, 8am-7pm and Thursday- Friday, 8am-4:30pm.
+Summer hours are Monday- Wednesday, 7am-7pm and Thursday, 7am-5pm.